Sophea Heang

 • contact

-A dedicated community-builder and advocate for the arts, Sophearcheath (Sophea) Heang is a second-generation Cambodian-Canadian spoken word artist, writer and poet.
-Her experience in child and youth care, special education, as a civil servant in case management and adjudication, and as co-founder of Angkor Harvest, allows her to serve in a holistic capacity.
+Dedicated to nurturing community and the arts, Sophearcheath (Sophea) Heang is a second-generation Cambodian-Canadian spoken word artist, writer and poet.
+Her previous experience in child and youth care, special education, as a civil servant and currently as co-founder of Angkor Harvest

-Sophea has served as Director of Operations with the Richmond Arts Coalition and is a BC Culture Days arts administrator, producing two epic events, (1) Invoking Memory that Never Sheds its Potency, and (2) We Are All Storytellers.
+She’s volunteered in leadership with the Richmond Arts Coalition and BC Culture Days.
+Additionally, Sophea produced two impactful community-based arts events for BC Culture Days: (1) Invoking Memory that Never Sheds its Potency, and (2) We Are All Storytellers: River beneath a river.

-Sophea’ s poem, Walking into Khao Dang was written for the Hearts of Freedom exhibit inauguration.
+Sophea’ s poem, Walking into Khao Dang was written for BC’s Hearts of Freedom exhibit inauguration.
 She performed the poem, at SFU Bentall III, in Vancouver in 2023.
-HOF is a Canadian Southeast Asian Historical Research Project (https://heartsoffreedom.org).
+HOF is a national Canadian Southeast Asian Historical Research Project (https://heartsoffreedom.org).

-Sophea is completing her first book, Remember me in Stillness, -a prose and poetry memoir- ; a creative inquiry into the inter-generational genocide experience of Cambodian-Canadians who arrived in Canada in the 1980’s.
-Remember me in Stillness is supported by Canada Council for the Arts.
+Currently, Sophea is completing her first book, Remember Me in Stillness, -a prose and poetry memoir-; a creative inquiry into the inter-generational genocide experience of Cambodian-Canadians who arrived in Canada in the 1980’s.
+Remember Me in Stillness is supported by Canada Council for the Arts.
+Sweet Tamarind Tree, A Letter to My Mother: Dear Mak are poems from the manuscript:

 Sophea Heang's works copyright © to the artist, 2025.
 All rights reserved.